tbedford/Website-Test/source/cracking-the-fogcreek-coding-problem.md

 print(encoded_string)
 ```

-You can run this to generate the encoded string, and then use the earlier decoder to decode it - that
+You can run this to generate the encoded string, and then use the
-should print the magic string you started with.
+earlier decoder to decode it - that should print the magic string you
+started with.

+Disclaimer: I don't guarantee this is any kind of ideal solution.
+It
+appears to do the job though from the limited testing I have given it.